 Funding totalled $120.1 million from 2006-07 to 2012-13, and the evaluation focused on 49 ongoing national and local projects directly aimed at reducing suicide, which received $96.8 million (81%) over this period.

-The final report was produced by AHA in 2014 and is available on the Department of Health website.
+AHA’s final evaluation report is available on the Department of Health website.

 The evaluation employed a mixed methods approach, using both quantitative and qualitative data sources to:

 - Assess the appropriateness, effectiveness and efficiency of suicide prevention activities within the broader policy context